Updated Nov 30, 2019

 A fully waterproof dry bag may be useful if you’re spending lots of time in the water — but waterproof materials like seam-sealed TPU are heavy, and a dry bag is probably overkill for most use cases.
 While they’re airtight and might seem like a good way to prevent your clean clothes from picking up odors — leave your dirty laundry in a dry bag at your own risk.
 That said, if you’re on a surf trip, or spending lots of time in wet environments where you might need a fully immersible solution, a dry bag can be indispensable.

-Well-organised device compartments
+Well-organized device compartments

 You entrust your backpack's device compartment with your laptop, camera, and other high-ticket tech and documents.
 Depending on your travel style, a well-organised device compartment may be even more important than the larger space where you pack your clothes.
 Dollar-for-dollar, this is almost certainly true.